-1. Work Requirements are Ineffective and Unprecedented
+1. Work Requirements Are Ineffective and Unprecedented

 Such a requirement is at odds with the goal of the Medicaid program, which is to provide health coverage for those who cannot afford it.
 A work requirement will result in fewer people covered by Medicaid and has not been shown to be an effective tool for promoting long-term employment or reducing poverty.
-Evidence from the work requirements in TANF (cash assistance for low-income families) and SNAP (formerly known as food stamps) show that people don’t end up in well-paying, long term jobs or are lifted out of poverty because of their participation in a work requirement.
+Evidence from the work requirements in TANF (cash assistance for low-income families) and SNAP (formerly known as food stamps) show that people don’t end up in well-paying, long term jobs or are being lifted out of poverty because of their participation in a work requirement.

-2. Premiums are a Barrier to Coverage for Those Already Struggling to Make Ends Meet
+2. Premiums Are a Barrier to Coverage for Those Already Struggling to Make Ends Meet

-3. Reporting Requirement Penalty is Extreme Given the Nature of Many Low-Wage Jobs
+3. Reporting Requirement Penalty Is Extreme Given the Nature of Many Low-Wage Jobs

-Another way Medicaid enrollees could lose coverage for 6 months is if they fail to report relevant changes in income or work hours within a 10-day window.
+Another way Medicaid enrollees could lose coverage for 6 months is if they fail to report relevant changes in income or work hours.
 This mandate means if a Medicaid enrollee experiences a change in income or hours that results in Medicaid coverage for which they did not qualify, they will be locked out of coverage for six months.

-Currently, as long as an enrollee’s circumstances have not changed they are re-enrolled automatically, like most anyone who gets insurance through work or who decides to keep an policy they purchased directly from an insurance company.
+Currently, as long as an enrollee’s circumstances have not changed they are re-enrolled automatically, like most anyone who gets insurance through work or who decides to keep a policy they purchased directly from an insurance company.
 This requirement adds a new, unnecessary hurdle for people to keep Medicaid coverage once they have it.